View more guides at Linux Wiki Guides

 Eco mode is a special mode that causes the battery to stop charging when it reaches 80% of full capacity.
 According to the documentation, this mode extends the over all life of the battery.
 As far as I know, the only way to toggle the Eco mode is through Windows.
 The setting is persistent, so once you set it in Windows, it will stay set.
 If we can find some documentation about how to set the Eco bit programmatically, it should be fairly simple to implement a driver or utility for it.
 If you're deciding whether or not to dual boot your system, this is one aspect to consider.

 The Pansonic Toughbook W8 runs Linux 64-bit very smoothly.
 It is a welcome upgrade to the factory-installed operating system.
-For the Fedora Core 14 Live USB install, it required a bit more expertise than a normal Linux install.
-Instead of the live CD/USB install, I recommend to use the DVD installation method and make sure you are connected to the network to get the latest updates from the FC14 Updates repository.
+FC23 installation via Live USB install went without a hitch and there was no need to tweak anything.
 The laptop itself is solidly built, is extremely light, and has a long battery life.